Graffioh/pucky/README.md

 uv pip install .
 ```

+(If you want to experiment while changing the code, then use `-e` flag)

 4) Add pucky to your PATH (add this to your `~/.zshrc` or `~/.bashrc`) so that you can run it with `pucky` cmd:
 ```bash
 export PATH="$PATH:/path/to/pucky"